 Chion-in Temple was built in 1234 by a Buddhist monk named Genchi.
 He was a disciple of the founder of the Pure Land sect, Honen.
 It was built on the location where Honen preached his philosophy to the common people and where he fasted until his death in 1212.
 The Jodo-Shu teachings became the most widely accepted Buddhist teachings in Japan.
 Most of the original buildings were destroyed by fires and the present complex was built in the 17th century.
 A small shrine within the complex called the Mei-Do houses a statue of Honen.
 The statue is designated as one of the National Treasures of Japan.

 The large main hall of Chion-in Temple can hold up to 3000 people.
 The corridor behind the main hall that leads to an Assembly Hall has a nightingale wooden floor that makes a squeaking noise when walked on, alerting its inhabitants of intruders.
 The 74 ton temple bell of the Chion-in Temple is the heaviest in Japan.
 At midnight on New Years Eve, it is struck 108 times, signifying the purging of mankind’s 108 sins.
-The Hollywood blockbuster movie, The Last Samurai, was partly filmed at the Chion-in Temple.
+The Hollywood blockbuster movie, The Last Samurai, was partly filmed at the Chion-in Temple, so a Kyoto tour is not complete without a visit here.

-The main place for a Kyoto tour in western Kyoto takes us to the ward of Ukyo, the splendid Arashiyama area.
+The main place to visit in western Kyoto takes us to the ward of Ukyo, the splendid Arashiyama area.
 It is a picture-postcard perfect destination surrounded by green and gold covered mountains on all sides.
 Wander through the leafy suburbs to enjoy the beautiful sights of cherry blossoms, visit temples, shrines, traditional restaurants, and tea-houses.
-Get centered and find some tranquility at Tenry-ji Temple, one of Kyoto's five great Zen temples.
+Get centered and find some tranquility at Tenryu-ji Temple, one of Kyoto's five great Zen temples.

 Go for a leisurely stroll among the pine and maple trees of its garden, Tenryu-ji Garden.
 Lounge by the beautiful lake and enjoy moments of serene contemplation.
 Additionally, one of the area's most famous landmarks is the Togetsyko Bridge which straddles the Oi River.
 The first crossing at this site was erected in the eighth century during the Heian Period.
 The structure existing today is the result of reconstructions in the 1930s.